Is your bear still up to no good?

 How do I upgrade to an unlimited plan?

 How do I delete my account?You can delete your account at any time here.
 However, you may only delete your account if you have no active subscriptions on your account and you don't have any unlimited tunneling time left.
-If you have an active subscription and you'd still like to delete your account, get in touch with our support bears and they'll help you out.
+Teams accounts also cannot be deleted by users.
+If you have an active subscription, or a Teams account, and you'd still like to delete your account, get in touch with our support bears and they'll help you out.